UWPCE-PythonCert/ProgrammingInPython/source/exercises/trigrams/trigrams.rst

                 ("I", "may"): ["I"],
                 }

-I like the example that uses tuples better, but either one will work.
+I like the version that uses tuples better, but either one will work.
+The test code is designed to check for word pairs in tuples.
+If you want to write your code using space separated strings, you can modify the tests.

 Building the Trigrams dict
 ..........................

 So you've got a list of words, and you need to build up a dict like one of the above.

-It's time to create a python file and start writting some code!
+It's time to create a python file and start writing some code!

+Put this in your ``trigrams.py`` file

 .. code-block:: python

   #!/usr/bin/env python3

-  words = "I wish I may I wish I might".split()

-  def build_trigrams(words):
+  def build_trigram(words):
       """
       build up the trigrams dict from the list of words

+      :param words: a list of individual words in order

-      returns a dict with:
+      :returns: a dict with:
-         keys: word pairs
+           keys: word pairs in tuples
-         values: list of followers
+           values: list of the words that follow the pain in the key
       """

       trigrams = {}

       # build up the dict here!